 Real low, low, mod, mod – med, med, slightly high, slightly high – high, high, real high, blown.
 Intrepid anglers are capable of catching fish on the OOrchard in all of these flows , save for maybe blown AND dirty.
 Remember the turbine channel can only get so high, which is still actually fishable, unless its high AND dirty.

 For the end of the cold water trib season for end of Apr and some part of May we have discounts up to 15% OFF for fly, spin, float rods or reels or waders or jackets or clothing.
 Some select rod and reel combos and other tackle have discounts up to 25% OFF.
 Give us a call or email us for availability to get in on some CLOSEOUT quality tackle.
-We will be soon on reduced operating shop hours for May and the warmer weather.
+We will be soon on reduced operating shop hours for May and the summer season.

 Nice spring weather is hanging in with warmer temps thru the begin part of this week.
 Chance of showers tonight and rain or showers tomorrow.
 Flows in the Oak are hanging in at high with lots of upstream supply.
 Look for flows to stay up or possibly go higher with overflow water on any significant precip.
 Water color is slowly clearing for now with about 1 foot + of viz.
 For the last of the consistent steelhead action the conditions are what they are in the Oak.
 If and when by the time flows will be significantly lower and clearer look for warmer temps and post spawn or drop backs moving downstream and not so many fresh fish moving upstream.
 Water temps with the near forecast will be moving thru the 50’s F. For now fishing pressure remains real lite with just a handful of guys on the waterway and not a lot of reports back so far this week.
 Thru the past weekend guys who got a drift or swing down and slow had some hook ups.
 Even a couple of hook ups of hard fighting fish in warmer water temps is worth the effort.
 The other area smaller tribs for now have med flows and just slightly stained water color.
 Look for scattered steelhead and drop backs and the chance for some lake run browns or rainbows.
 Any future significant precip could raise flows up in those smaller waterways too.